-Wow, what a gold-rush atmosphere!
-Your company's order numbers are going through the roof, and even though new people have only recently been hired, you already need reinforcements.
-But what is the best way to onboard the new hires?
+Wow, what a gold rush atmosphere!
+In your company, order numbers are skyrocketing.
+You've just hired new employees and already need more reinforcements.
+But what's the best way to onboard new hires?

-Especially in phases of high company growth, everything suddenly seems to happen very quickly and as if by itself.
-More and more and larger orders come in, the workload of the employees increases and can only be absorbed by a rapid increase in staff.
-Under this pressure, the impression can arise that there is no time for trivialities.
-The new colleagues receive a quick introduction to the company and then have to jump in at the deep end and, after a short onboarding process, be able to act autonomously as quickly as possible in order to cope with the workload.
-This often leads to a situation where the "less new" explain the job to the "completely new".
+Especially during phases of high company growth, everything suddenly seems to happen very quickly and by itself.
+More and larger orders come in, the workload of employees increases and can only be absorbed by a rapid increase in staff.
+Under this pressure, the impression can arise that there is no time for trifles.
+New colleagues receive a quick company introduction and then have to jump in at the deep end and be able to act autonomously as quickly as possible after a short onboarding process to cope with the workload.
+This often leads to "less experienced" employees having to explain the job to the "brand new" ones.

-If a person who has not been in his or her position or in the company for long is supposed to explain the content and processes to other newcomers, there is a high risk of mistakes.
-Those who have just mastered the standard process themselves usually do not have a good answer to questions about details or exceptions.
-The knowledge of theoretical procedures - be it processes or the operation of programmes - may not yet have been sufficiently consolidated through practical application to be able to make it comprehensible to others.
-Such a technical introduction also takes longer and is less convincing because it is not yet presented with the routine of an "old hand" or backed up with practical examples.
+If a person who has not been in their position and company for long has to explain the activities in terms of content and process to other newcomers, the error rate is high.
+Anyone who has just mastered the standard process usually has no good answer to questions about details or exceptions.
+The knowledge of theoretical procedures - be it processes or the operation of programs - may not yet be sufficiently solidified by practical application to be able to make it understandable to others.

 In the worst case, misunderstandings or supposed limitations are passed on.
-The hoped-for increase in productivity through more staff thus takes longer than average to materialise, as the uncertainties lead to a greater need for coordination and reworking.
-In addition, very few people feel comfortable explaining to another person something they themselves have only mastered or known for a short time.
-As a newcomer, on the other hand, one hopes to have arrived in a company where everyone knows what they are doing.
-Finding out during the induction that the mentor is uncertain, possibly because he or she has only been with the company for a short time, does not directly increase trust.
+The hoped-for increase in productivity due to more personnel is thus delayed for an above-average long time, as the uncertainties lead to a higher need for coordination and rework.
+In addition, few people feel comfortable explaining something to another person that they themselves have only recently mastered or known.
+As a newcomer, one hopes to have arrived at a company where everyone knows what they are doing.
+During induction, finding out that the mentor may also be unsure due to short company affiliation does not directly increase trust.

-With the keyword trust, we come to the non-professional side of onboarding.
-We have already seen that onboarding by inexperienced colleagues can cause stress and uncertainty on both sides.
-Orientation and support in these uncertain situations should be provided by the manager, as the expectations of the new job in particular are linked to the hiring managers who have supported these ideas during the recruitment process.
+With the keyword trust, we come to the non-technical side of onboarding.
+We have already seen that a technical induction by inexperienced colleagues can cause stress and uncertainty on both sides.
+In these uncertain situations, the manager should provide orientation and support, as the expectations of the new job are particularly linked to the hiring managers who supported these ideas during the hiring process.

 In situations of high company growth, it often happens that those who have been on board for a long time hold positions with greater responsibility.
 This is because they already know the company, the business and the industry well and are expected to be responsible for the area.